Solskjaer's clueless set-up costs Man Utd- Tactical lessons from the Premier League weekend | Goal.com

 Solskjaer's clueless set-up costs Man Utd - Tactical lessons from the Premier League weekend

-Ole Gunnar Solskjaer's tactical decisions made it difficult for Manchester United, with oinly a late alteration in style sparking their fight-back against Sheffield United.
+Ole Gunnar Solskjaer's tactical decisions made it difficult for Manchester United, with only a late alteration in style sparking their fight-back against Sheffield United.

 And with Jose Mourinho back in the Premier League with Tottenham, how did Spurs play compared to under Mauricio Pochettino?